What is Hybrid Cloud?

 Why you should consider a Hybrid Cloud strategy?

-Public clouds keep business data on third-party service providers.
+Public clouds keep organisations data on third-party service providers.
 This reduces operational and maintenance costs for the enterprise.
-Nonetheless, some organizations think that their data is detained over a barrel.
-If the third-party service provider encounters system glitch or blackouts, the business organization would not be able to access their data and changing providers would prove to be trouble.
-Nevertheless, business organizations operate and manage private clouds in a distinct data center.
-Although they can fully customize their set up, the additional workload in handling a data center can affect with daily business operations.
+Nonetheless, some organisations think that their data and applications are no longer under their ownership.
+If the third-party service provider encounters service interruption or downtime, the organisation would not be able to access their applications or data.

 Hybrid Cloud Benefits